Eccenux/wiki-team-brackets/html-redesign/README.md

 - ✅Add lines connecting boxes.
 	- ✅Horizontal lines
 	- ✅Vertical lines
+- Wiki CSS compat
+	- Convert CSS variables to less.
+	- Create CSS with lessc.
+	- BTW.
+Nest with main selector as namespace.
+	- Test in practice.
 - [XOR] Generate classes for lines in PHP.
 CSS will be simpler.
 	- Mark top, bottom and middle cells.
 	- Refactor CSS.